charlesneimog/OpenScofo/Documentation/descriptors/ai.md

 # AI Model

-`OpenScofo` uses a machine learning model based on a **Random Forest classifier** to detect extended techniques.
+The AI model is designed for musicians working with expanded instrumental vocabularies, including extended techniques and non-traditional sounds.
+It can recognize not only conventional pitched material, but also gestural, percussive, and embodied sound sources such as body percussion, breath, vocal noises, and mouth sounds.
+The goal is to support performance contexts where sound extends beyond standard pitched instruments.

-The model operates on **spectral descriptors** extracted from audio recordings (see previous section).
-To enable detection in real time, the model must first be trained on labeled examples of the techniques you want to recognize in real time.
+The model operates with **spectral descriptors** provided by `OpenScofo` (see previous section).
+To enable real-time detection, it must first be trained on labeled examples of the techniques and sound categories you want to recognize during performance.

 ---